Moonquakeyu/COMP3025J-DCNN-For-FER-based-AR/README.md

 ## Model Information

 - The model is in the format of a Jupyter Notebook (`.ipynb` file).
-- Users need to open this file with Jupyter Notebook or another IDE.
+- Users need to open this file with Jupyter Notebook or another IDE（Vs code or Pycharm).
 - You will also need to install the OpenCV (CV2) library to run the code.

 ### Pre-trained Model

 - The file `model_keras_2.h5` is the finished model that can be used for predictions.
 - This model was trained using Kaggle.
-You can find the notebook [here](https://www.kaggle.com/code/moonquakemiao/dcnn-for-emotion-dection).
+You can find the notebook [here]((https://www.kaggle.com/code/moonquakemiao/deep-cnn-for-fer-git-on-comments)).

 ## How to run